ChandraCXC/iris-docs/markdown/download/index.md

 	  * [Linux 64-bit][conda_l64]
 	  * [Linux 32-bit][conda_l32]

   - Install Miniconda.
-Installing Miniconda in batch mode assumes the user agrees with the end user lcense agreement found here.
+Installing Miniconda in batch mode assumes the user agrees with the end user [license agreement][conda_license].

 		$ bash Miniconda-latest-Linux-x86_64.sh -b -p $HOME/miniconda
 		$ export PATH=$PATH:$HOME/miniconda/bin

   - Add `$ export PATH=$PATH:$HOME/miniconda/bin` to your `$HOME/.bashrc` or `$HOME/.bash_profile` so that you can run Anaconda commands from your terminal at any time.
-Otherwise, you will need to run this line everytime you run Iris.
 For example:

 		$ emacs ~/.bashrc

 		export PATH=$PATH:$HOME/miniconda/bin

+    Otherwise, you will need to run `$ export PATH=$PATH:$HOME/miniconda/bin` each time before you run Iris.

   - Add the CXC and Sherpa conda repositories to your Anaconda configuration: